 That means that for every $1 in revenue the company had $0.57 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Unity's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
 This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-Key Takeaways from Unity's Q2 Results
+Key Takeaways from Unity's Q4 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.